Cyprus tax residency and non-domiciled rules

 Here is the table with all non-dom status tax benefits:

-The Special Contribution for Defence tax aims to boost the Republic's defence capability.
+The SDC aims to boost the Republic's defence capability.
 The relevant legislation is the Special Contribution for the Defence of the Republic Law (Law 117 (I)/ 2002, as amended).

-Non-domiciled tax residents of the Republic do not pay the SDC tax.
-To pay the SDC tax, individuals must be domiciled tax residents of the Republic.
+Non-domiciled tax residents of the Republic are exempt from the SDC.
+To pay the SDC, individuals must be domiciled tax residents of the Republic.

-Domiciled tax residents pay SDC tax as follows:
+Domiciled tax residents pay the SDC as follows:

 Interest on compensation for disability or grievous bodily harm is exempted.